 Aaron Helander – Assistant Coach

 Aaron Helander has been swimming competitively for 15 years.
 He started his career at his local YMCA where he got the nick name “iron lung” for his love of playing underwater.

 Aaron is a recent graduate from Oakland University and is looking forward to returning as a 2nd year HHSC coach.
 While at Oakland he served in several leadership positions such as being a Leadership Consultant, a Success Coach, and being an Orientation Group Leader where he welcomed over 2,500 freshmen to OU!

 When he’s not busy studying, swimming, or taking his girlfriend on romantic dates he can be found exploring trails and creeks!
 Aaron is looking forward to having a lot of fun with all of you this summer!

-Lydia Mattar has been a competitive swimmer for the past 16 years.
-She is a junior at Saginaw Valley State University and is a member of the varsity swim team.
-Lydia is majoring in mathematics with a minor in mechanical engineering.
+Kate has been swimming for 14 years.
+She swam for Utica Shelby Swim Club for 11 years and Eisenhower High School for four.
+She is a junior at Wayne State University and is a member of the swim team.
+She is majoring in Communications with a minor in New Media.

 Kate has been a lifeguard for the past three years.
 She is a Division ll NCAA qualifier in the 200IM.
 Her favorite stroke is breast stroke, however she likes to swim IM more.
 She is extremely excited to be a coach this summer, and looks forward to helping everyone grow as swimmers, but most importantly making sure everybody has a great, fun summer.
 If you have any questions for Kate or are interested in private lessons feel free to contact her at firstname.lastname@example.org or (586)-553-2201.